Endometriosis Symptoms & Treatment: Informative Guide to Causes, Diagnosis, and Care

 Why Endometriosis Awareness Matters Today

-Endometriosis has gained increasing attention in global healthcare discussions because of its impact on reproductive health and long-term well-being.
+Endometriosis has gained attention in global healthcare discussions due to its impact on reproductive health and overall well-being.
+Despite affecting millions, diagnosis is often delayed because symptoms may resemble other conditions.

 • Recurrent pelvic discomfort